 Katie Weymouth is a local artist and book illustrator commissioned by the school to work with our key stage 2 children to design and create our version of Emma Yarlett’s Big Frieze.

 The Big Frieze illustrates the timeline of the Bible.
 It shows the 7 concepts or important issues in the Bible's big story.

 1. Creation - God created the world and everything in it - trees, flowers, animals, birds, fish, humans.

 2. The Fall - Humans (Adam & Eve) broke God's rules and ate the fruit God told them not to.

-3. People of God - Throughout the Old Testament, God always had his special people who told others to turn back to God.
+3. People of God (x2) - Throughout the Old Testament, God always had his special people who told others to turn back to God.

 4. Incarnation - God became man.
 Jesus was born into this world, which is the nativity story we remember at Christmas.

 5. Gospel - Jesus did many wonderful things; miracles to prove he was God, healed people and cared for them.
-He taught us how we should live and the importance of turning back to God and living for him.
+He taught us how we should live and the importance of turning back to God.

-6. Salvation - Jesus died on the cross as a sacrifice in our place.
+6. Salvation - Jesus died on the cross as a sacrifice in the place of his people.
 He rose again, alive.
 This is the event we remember at Easter.

-7. Kingdom of God - We can enjoy God’s heaven and be in this perfect place with him forever.
+7. Kingdom of God - God's people can enjoy his heaven and be in this perfect place with him forever.